Activiti & Activiti Cloud Developers Guide

 BPMN Comformance Set 2

 This scenario checks User Tasks and basic assignments properties.
 It also check the events generated by the Task Runtime.
 Task Operations are used to interact against Task resources.
-The source code of these tests can be found here.
+The .

 • We should be able to start the process and check that the Status after start is RUNNING